 Why do our employers provide us a select list of mutual funds for our 401k?
 They do it to protect us from indulging in our creative impulses when investing.
 They know that the key to long-term investing involves slow growth, and they study the mutual funds market to determine which funds will produce long term and consistent growth.

 “Investing doesn’t have to be boring,” I’ve heard creative investors say in response to the adage that if you find investing exciting, you’re probably doing it wrong.
 Creative investing involves an otherwise intelligent person finding creative end arounds to prove they are as skilled in the investing world as they are in their profession.
 Creative investors seek to impress their friends with exclamation points!!!
 They want to tell their friends that they were in on the ground floor of an idea that made them millions, they want to show their friends a physical product to “wow!” them, and they want their friends and family to talk about that investment that put them over the top in the arena of accumulated wealth.
 Any common Joe can invest in a slow growth, blue chip companies that has an extensive record of paying consistent dividends.
 Investments in those companies requires little to no creativity or ingenuity, and they are the antithesis of sexy, creative investing.
-Watching such companies plod onward with miniscule, but consistent profits is about as boring as the professions, most common people have, but seasoned investors will say that that long-term boredom might provide the most probable route to long-term success.
+Watching such companies plod onward with miniscule, but consistent profits is about as boring as the professions most common people have, but seasoned investors will say that that long-term boredom might provide the most probable route to long-term success.

 On that note, a vital mindset that an investor should maintain is one that recognizes the continental divide between investing and gambling.
 Some seasoned investors might say that all investing is gambling.
-If that’s true, we maintain that there is a continental between gambling on an upstart and gambling on a blue chip stalwart that has a proven history of consistent returns.
+If that’s true, we maintain that there is a continental divide between gambling on an upstart and gambling on a blue chip stalwart that has a proven history of consistent returns.
 There’s nothing wrong with investing in momentum and growth stocks versus defensive stocks, but most momentum/growth stocks are more volatile than defensive stocks.

 The difference between stalwart, blue chip stocks that some call defensive stocks and momentum, or growth stocks are often found in their volatility.
 A theoretical measurement of a stock’s volatility is the beta number.
 If a stock has a .44 beta number, for example, the investor knows that that company is theoretically less volatile than most of the stocks listed in the market, a .62 is a little more volatile, but not as theoretically volatile as most stocks.
-A 2.15 beta, on the other hand, is a number that suggests that that company’s stock is theoretically more volatile than the rest of the market.
+A 2.15 beta, on the other hand, is a number that suggests that that company’s stock is more volatile than the rest of the market.
 This number is a theoretical variable that suggests that a 1.0 stock moves in line with the market.

 The opposite of investing in growth stocks that promise growth based on momentum are the defensive stocks that generally sell the staples of consumer related products.
-Defensive stocks generally provide more stable earnings when compared to those in growth stocks, and they generally provide consistent dividends to the investor, regardless what’s happening in the rest of the market.
+Defensive stocks generally provide more stable earnings when compared to growth stocks, and they generally provide consistent dividends to the investor, regardless what’s happening in the rest of the market.
 There is always going to be some volatility in a company’s stock, of course, but some would say that a blue chip, defensive stock that offers a dividend could be a better investment for a potential investor than a bank’s certificate of deposit (CD).

 At this point, many of these companies offer a yield (dividend) that is better than what most banks can offer in the form of a CD, and taxes are lower on dividends from stocks than they are on interest from a CD.
 The one caveat on investing in a dividend paying stock is the prospect of losing some, or all, of the principle investment in the stock, whereas a bank enters into a locked in agreement on the principle, and the interest, with the consumer when providing a CD for a specified amount of time.